tytydraco/yessleep/out/Did_You_Know_That_Polar_Bears_Dont_Emit_Detectable_Heat.md

 I reflected for a moment, my mind reeling from the impact of what I had seen.
 I decided not to tell him, I should spare Rick from the thing I saw, just as I spare you, not giving descriptions "of that."

-"I'm not sure," he replied, his voice trembling slightly.
+"I'm not sure," I replied, my voice trembling slightly.
 "The creature just... fled.
 I think it must have had an exposed spot, I guess..."

 Rick nodded, his expression tense as he looked out at the dark horizon beyond the base.
 He knew it wasn't entirely true, at least not the whole truth, but I believe he also understood it was not something worth knowing.
 Two hours later, we were aboard the S.S.
 Polar Star, our items in bags, covered with aluminum and warming ourselves with a thin cup of coffee.
 We didn't speak of the bear anymore, an internal pact of silence; all we reported from our expedition were the walruses, their fights, antics, and the corpses found.